eschearer/DAS/2011 Version/README.md

 ## Building the model

 Tools needed:
-* A "make" tool should be installed and in the OS search path
+* A "make" tool should be installed
 * A C compiler that is suitable for building MEX functions (follow Matlab help instructions)
 * The CLANG C compiler for compiling the lengthy das3_al.c file.
 It may be possible to use the other C compiler for this, but it could be very slow or run out of memory.

-Edit the script make.m so it can find "make" on your computer.
+Edit the script make.m so it can find "make.exe" or equivalent on your computer.
 Then build as follows:

 >> make